awsdocs/amazon-ec2-user-guide/doc_source/ebs-restoring-volume.md

 New EBS volumes that are restored from encrypted snapshots are automatically encrypted\.
 You can also encrypt a volume on\-the\-fly while restoring it from an unencrypted snapshot\.
 Encrypted volumes can only be attached to instance types that support EBS encryption\.
 For more information, see [Supported Instance Types](EBSEncryption.md#EBSEncryption_supported_instances)\.

 Because of security constraints, you cannot directly restore an EBS volume from a shared encrypted snapshot that you do not own\.
 You must first create a copy of the snapshot, which you will own\.
 You can then restore a volume from that copy\.
-For more information, see [Amazon EBS Encryption](EBSEncryption.md)\.
+For more information, see [Encryption and Snapshot Copying](ebs-copy-snapshot.md#creating-encrypted-snapshots)\.

-The following table describes the encryption outcome for each possible combination of settings\.

-**Encryption Outcomes**
-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-restoring-volume.html)

-\* This is the default CMK used for EBS encryption for the AWS account and Region\.
-By default this is a unique AWS managed CMK for EBS, or you can specify a customer managed CMK\.
-For more information, see [Encryption Key Management](EBSEncryption.md#EBSEncryption_key_mgmt)\.

-\*\* This is a customer managed CMK specified for the volume at launch time\.
-This CMK is used instead of the default CMK for the AWS account and Region\.

 ## Creating a Volume from a Snapshot<a name="ebs-create-volume-from-snapshot"></a>